JayBrown/VBBar/README.md

 ## Installation

-* [Download the main VBBar script and the VBBar subfolder containing the subscripts](https://github.com/JayBrown/VBBar/releases); move both main script and subfolder into your BitBar plugins directory
+* [Download the main VBBar script and the VBBar subfolder containing the subscripts](https://github.com/JayBrown/VBBar/releases); expand the archive; move both main script and subfolder into your BitBar plugins directory
 * Open your shell, `cd` to your BitBar plugins directory, and enter `chmod +x VBBar.30m.sh`
 * Launch BitBar again; it should now load VBBar
 * During load, VBBar will `chmod +x` the remaining subscripts